techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 heroku apps:create space-name-here-staging
 ```

-If previously you called your space "space-name-here" lets just append "-staging" on the end, so we know it's for staging, as shown in the example above.
+If previously you called your space "space-name-here" let's just append "-staging" on the end, so we know it's for staging, as shown in the example above.

 Next, we're going to need to create a new database entry for this space.
-Lets do this by running the following command:
+Let's do this by running the following command:

 ```bash
 heroku addons:add cleardb:ignite